MISSION AND GOALS

 If it is concluded that an act of bullying has occurred, the parents/guardians of the

 student who committed such acts, and the parents/guardians of students against whom such acts were directed shall be notified.
 Consequences for students who bully others shall depend on the result of the investigation and may include a parent conference.
 Depending on the severity of the incident, or the series of incidents, the Director may also take appropriate steps to ensure student safety.
-These may include implementing a safety plan, separating and supervising the students involved, providing staff support for students when necessary, reporting incidents to law enforcement if appropriate, developing a supervision or dismissal from St. Mary Faith Formation.
+These may include implementing a safety plan, separating and supervising the students involved, providing staff support for students when necessary, reporting incidents to law enforcement if appropriate, developing a supervision or dismissal from St. Mary Religious Education.